VivekPatil-2006/MentorTrack-PBL/README.md

 - **Technician** – Inputs academic data such as **Unit Test 1 (UT1)**, **Unit Test 2 (UT2)**, and **Insem** scores.
 - **Student** – Views performance and interacts with mentors through communication modules.

+## 📌 Click on the image to view the project

 [![Watch the video](https://github.com/VivekPatil-2006/MentorTrack-PBL/blob/main/watch_button.jpg)]([https://youtu.be/your_video_id](https://youtu.be/4O6QqK-Hpek?si=-qFLKjfShYZpQ3sK))